ianbloom/autoGoogleMaps/README.md

 ### The Nitty Gritty

 The user must define a number of properties on the device this script runs against.
-The user must specify an API access ID, and API access key, the account we will be querying, the name of the group they would like the script to treat as the root, and the root group's associated LogicMonitor group ID.
+The user must specify an API access ID, and API access key, the account we will be querying, a dashboard group name, the name of the group they would like the script to treat as the root, and the root group's associated LogicMonitor group ID.

 We first query the list of dashboards for a dashboard with the same name as the root group.
 If this dashboard exists, we capture its ID, and if not, we create this dashboard.